gogins/cloud-5/BUILD.md

 ## Building

 Run `npm run build-repl` and then run `npm run build` to produce a usable distribution for a static Web site.
 Examine `package.json` for details.
+These
-This command will patch Strudel with my addons, build everything, and make a distributable copy of the cloud-music Web site with all resources statically available.
+commands will patch Strudel with my addons, build everything, and make a distributable copy of the cloud-music Web site with all resources statically available.